 🔹 Marine-Grade Plywood

-Marine-grade panels use waterproof glue, no interior voids, and are made from durable hardwoods.
+Marine-grade panels use waterproof glue, have no interior voids, and are made from durable hardwoods.

 🔹 Formply (aka FormPly or Film-Faced Plywood)